HOW TO CHOOSE YOUR FIRST BIBLE

 This is a Bible concordance

-The second feature is thumb index tabs.
-These tabs are chiseled into the side of the Bible and help you quickly find each book in the Bible.
+The second feature is a thumb index.
+These are chiseled into the side of the Bible and help you quickly find each book in the Bible.
 When you’re listening to a sermon or participating in a Bible study it can be quite challenging to flip to a particular verse if you’re new to the Bible.
-With these tabs you can easily get to the Bible verse and keep up with the flow of the sermon or lesson.
+With the index you can easily get to the Bible verse and keep up with the flow of the sermon or lesson.
 If you find a Bible you like, but it doesn’t have these tabs, you can buy them separately for a few dollars and add them yourself.
 In this case, be sure to stagger the tabs down the length of the page.
 If you put them directly behind each other, it makes them harder to use.
 Think of these tabs as training wheels.
 Memorizing the books of the Bible is the fastest way to get to a specific scripture.
 That will come with time and experience.

 There are other features that might be important to you.
 They are listed on the Basics Features page of this website.